security-notes/infobyte-faraday-wiki/Workspaces.md

 ![](https://raw.github.com/wiki/infobyte/faraday/images/workspaces/new.png)

 ### GTK
-On the General view in the GTW interface click on the New Workspace icon
+On the General view in the GTK interface click on the New Workspace icon
 ![](https://raw.github.com/wiki/infobyte/faraday/images/workspaces/gtk_new_workspace_icon.png)
 and complete the fields: